rjaychen/rjaychen.github.io/_posts/2024-05-18-building-a-toon-shader-in-unity.md

 > Ramp Lighting in Action <br>
 > Credit: Panthavma

-In Unity with Shader Graph, the effect can be achieved by converting RGBA (red, green, blue, alpha) -> HSV (hue, saturation, value), where value is the measure of light intensity. *Note that when using the Split node in Shader Graph, V is mapped to an output of B.* The value is inputted into the ramp, in the form of a simple gradient, where the artist/user can specify the color scheme for the shader.
-Finally, we reconvert the HSV -> RGB and use the output as our color.
+In Unity with Shader Graph, the effect can be achieved by:
+- Converting RGBA (red, green, blue, alpha) -> HSV (hue, saturation, value), where value is the measure of light intensity. *Note that when using the Split node in Shader Graph, V is mapped to an output of B.*
+- The value is inputted into the ramp, in the form of a simple gradient, where the artist/user can specify the color scheme for the shader.
+- Finally, we reconvert the HSV -> RGB and use the output as our color.

 ![Ramp Lighting Example](/assets/img/shader_blog/inking.png)
 > You can now easily see the color palette chosen by sampling from using ramp lighting.